 Pharmacies should not dispense drugs directly to a patient if the drugs are intended for use during a clinic or other outpatient visit.

 The federal Deficit Reduction Act of 2005 (DRA) requires states to collect rebates for covered outpatient drugs administered by physicians.
-In order to comply, states must gather utilization data including the National Drug Code (NDC), quantity, and unit of measure from claims submitted for physician-administered drugs.
+To comply, states must gather utilization data including the NDC, quantity, and unit of measure from claims submitted for physician-administered drugs.

-Enter one compound drug (HCPCS code) per claim transaction with up to 25 individual NDCs in the Drug Identification loop, The NDC quantity and dose form are reported in the Quantity and Unit or Basis for Measurement Code or on MNITS Interactive in the Drug Pricing field on the Services Tab.
+The NDC quantity and dose form are reported in the Quantity and Unit or Basis for Measurement Code or on MN–ITS Interactive in the Drug Pricing field on the Services Tab.

-The submitted line should include the amount discarded with the amount administered.
-Providers are expected to use the package size which minimizes the amount of waste billed to MHCP.
-For example, if a patient needs 50mg of drug and the product comes in 50mg and 100mg vials, providers should use the 50mg vial unless the rest of the 100mg vial will be used for another patient scheduled for treatment the same day.
+Report unused and discarded drugs on a separate claim line using the JW modifier.
+Providers are expected to use the package size that minimizes the amount of waste billed to MHCP.
+For example, if a patient needs 50 mg of drug and the product comes in 50 mg and 100 mg vials, use the 50 mg vial unless the rest of the 100 mg vial will be used for another patient scheduled for treatment the same day.
 Both MHCP and Medicare encourage scheduling patients to make the most efficient use of the drugs administered.

 Contact Health Information Designs (HID), the MHCP Prescription Drug PA review agent when providing a physician administered drug that requires authorization.
 All authorization requests will require a primary diagnosis and may require supporting documentation.